The logo of the Research Methods Rendezvous

 Research Methods Rendezvous: an NCRM capacity building action

-The Research Methods Rendezvous (RMR) is a unique opportunity to explore puzzles, ideas and questions, and begin to transform them into research that is important, feasible and impactful.
+The Research Methods Rendezvous (RMR) took place on 10 September and 29 October 2025.
+It was a unique opportunity for researchers to explore puzzles, ideas and questions, and begin to transform them into research that is important, feasible and impactful.

-The RMR is a free, innovative, online initiative designed to be a source of inspiration, a research incubator and a networking opportunity.
-Based on two half-day intensive sessions in autumn 2025, the RMR explores two parts of the research process:
+The RMR was a free, innovative, online initiative designed to be a source of inspiration, a research incubator and a networking opportunity.
+Based on two half-day intensive sessions in autumn 2025, the RMR explored two parts of the research process:

 Between the sessions, a seven-week collaboration period enables participants to co-shape the development of ideas.
-Applications to participate are open until Wednesday, 2 July 2025.
+Please note, applications to attend have closed.

 Structure of the rendezvous